durrcommasteven/durrcommasteven.github.io/_posts/2024-10-01-shiny-balls.md

         <img src="{{site.baseurl}}/assets/images/post_5/zoom_video_files_6992.9295994298245.png" alt="zoom2" style="width: 50%; margin-right: 10px;">
         <img src="{{site.baseurl}}/assets/images/post_5/inverted_zoom_video_files_6992.9295994298245.png" alt="inv2" style="width: 50%;">
     </div>
-    <figcaption><b>The sphere pattern at roughly 7000x zoom.
-Conveniently, since this is a fractal, you do get the picture at this point.
+    <figcaption><b>The sphere pattern at roughly 7000x zoom.<b>Conveniently, since this is a fractal, you do get the picture at this point.
 It's all the same, literally.</b></figcaption>
 </figure>

 # Fractal Zoom

-Now I know what you're thinking: "does this mean that if I get 4 ball-bearings together, go into a white room, make myself invisible, and zoom in between them, I'll see a fractal??"
+Now I know what you're thinking: "does this mean that if I get 4 ball-bearings together, go into a white room, make myself invisible, and use an also-invisible microscope to zoom in between them, I'll see a fractal??"

 I think so, but that whole procedure seems really involved.
 How about we zoom in with this ray tracer thing and see what happens.
-(I've always wanted to make one of those videos zooming into a fractal)
+(Also, I've always wanted to make one of those fractal-zoom videos)

 {% include video id="s5R1V4rIczk" provider="youtube" %}